Bordered Heegaard Floer homology: Invariance and pairing: More on expected dimensions

-This completes the proof in the case that $\vec{P}$ is a discrete partition.
 In the general case, it is not true that $\br(u)$ is equal to the intersection number of $u$ with $\tau_\epsilon(u)$ for $\epsilon$ small.
 That is, there may be intersection points of $u$ and $\tau_\epsilon(u)$ which run off to east~$\infty$ as $\epsilon\to 0$.
 This phenomenon is a simple variant of the change in number of double points studied above, and it follows from the model computations used above that